vishal-m25/Obsidian/Learnings/java.md

 	- value
 	- next node
 	- hash value
+- When the entries exceed 8 in each bin the linked list will be converted to TreeMap and when reduced it will be changed to linkedlist

 ### Hashtable
 - contains a array of bucket to store key-value pairs